-Energetic waste is generated when cartridges are assembled.
-The waste consists of materials that are placed in the cartridges such as HMX, RDX, and propellants.
+Energetic waste and energetic contaminated waste are generated when cartridges are assembled.
+The waste consists of or is contaminated with materials that are placed in the cartridges such as HMX, RDX, and propellants.
 These wastes are identified in Table 1 as Group 15.